A South African, Mordor and a Hobbit

 Researched by Peter Dickens with much thanks to Charles Ross, images of wreath laying thanks to Liz Linsell.

-Jackie; The South African Baboon soldier of World War One
+Jackie; The Baboon soldier of World War One

 World War 1 and Jackie the Baboon is seen here on top of a carriage … here’s another famous South African mascot.
 Jackie cut an odd figure amongst the British and Empire troops in Wold War 1, for only the South Africans could conjure up an African Baboon as a Regimental mascot, but this was no ordinary Baboon, intelligent and intuitive Jackie would achieve fame and become an iconic war hero in both South Africa and England, here is his story.